Service + Area

 - Tri-Peak keeps Stark City work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-- Stark City, MO planning for barndominiums is coordinated against Newton County routing, nearby coverage in Neosho, Granby, Fairview, and Pierce City, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+- Stark City, MO barndominiums planning accounts for Newton County access, nearby work in Neosho, Granby, Fairview, and Pierce City, and the site readiness details that control the next handoff.

 Stark City Market Planning Notes